2018 PPI Score

 Charter Schools Score: 62%

-- Mississippi does have a cap on the number of charter schools
+- Mississippi caps the number of charter schools

 - Charters can contract with CMOs but not EMOs for management purposes

-Mississippi earned a four out of fifteen for funding equity.
+- Mississippi earns 4 of 15 points for “funding equity.”
 In Mississippi, local funding for charter schools is equal to the ad valorem tax receipts and in-lieu payments received for the support of the school district in which the student resides.
-The pro rata ad valorem receipts and in-lieu receipts include all levies for the support of the school district.
-The state directs the proportionate share of funds from federal and state categorical funds, special education, vocational, etc… to eligible charter schools.
+The state directs each school’s proportionate share of funds from federal and state categorical funds to eligible charter schools.
 The state authorizer receives a three percent administrative fee from a school’s annual per-pupil allocations.
-Charter Schools Receive no Per Pupil Facilities Funding.
+Charter schools receive no per-pupil facilities funding.

 Teacher Quality Score: 75%